Battle of Bašina Brdo

-The Battle of Bašina Brdo (Croatian: Bitka na Bašinom Brdu) was one of the shortest battles in the Croat–Bosniak War.
+The Battle of Bašina Brdo (Croatian: Bitka na Bašinom Brdu) (Bosnian: Bitka na Bašinom Brdu) (Serbian cyrillic: Битка на Башином Брду) was one of the shortest battles in the Croat–Bosniak War.
 The battle centered around the small mountain of Bašino Brdo.

 Prelude

 War broke out between Herzeg-Bosnia, supported by Croatia, and the Republic of Bosnia and Herzegovina, supported by the Bosnian Mujahideen and the Croatian Defence Forces.
 It lasted from 18 October 1992 to 23 February 1994, and is considered often as a "war within a war" as it was a part of the much larger Bosnian War.
 Fighting soon spread to Central Bosnia and soon Herzegovina, where most of the fighting would take place in those regions.

 Since January 1993, Croats in the Lepenica and Lašva valleys, were separated by ARBiH forces.
 Months-long Bosniak resistance against the Croat Central Bosnia offensive led the HVO to embark on a "crucial struggle for the survival of the Croatian dream of Greater Croatia".
 Croatia was unable to help the surrounded Croats due to constant Bosniak resistance.
 Despite being cut off, Croat authorities in Lašva Valley were previously able to carry out war crimes.